Tengjun0520/lgc_genomic_prediction/README.md

 ## Example data

-There were 500 individuals with genotype and phenotype data to run all codes (in 0.example_data/).
+There are genotype and phenotype data for 500 individuals as example data, which can be used to run all the scripts.

+## How to run script

+Taking LGC-model-1 as an example,

+### Step 1: calculate the genomic relationship matrix (GRM)

+python3 1.make.GRM.py

+### Step 2: run LGC-model-1

+bash 2.run.LGC-model-1.sh

 ## About